10up/headstartwp/site/documentation/03- Routing/basic-routing.md

 The great thing about this is that you don’t need multiple Next.js routes to handle the same resource!

+### Basic Data Fetching

 Now let’s look at how data fetching for this route works.
-To make things easier to understand, let’s first comment out `getStaticPaths` and `getStaticProps`functions, this will completely disable server/static data-fetching, therefore turning your page into a SPA-style page.
+To make things easier to understand, let’s disregard `getStaticPaths` and `getStaticProps`functions.

 ```js
 //src/params.js